Is Your Baby Getting Enough to Eat?

 - Does not have extremely sore nipples

-The newly delivered mother has milk in her breasts in just the right amount to meet the needs of her baby.
+Starting: The newly delivered mother has milk in her breasts in just the right amount to meet the needs of her baby.
 The first days after delivery, your baby will suckle frequently to feed on your early, high-powered milk called "colostrum."
 This is the perfect food for your newborn infant.
 Unlimited access to the breast these first days gets breastfeeding off to a positive start.
-Your milk volume will continue to increase over subsequent days in response to frequent feeding.
-Your baby does not need supplemental bottles of formula or glucose water at this time.
+The more often and effectively your baby nurses, the sooner your milk volume will increase.
+Making milk is a take/make or demand/supply situation.
+Bottom line?
+The more often the baby nurses and removes milk from your breasts, the more milk you will make.

-Between the third and fifth day, the volume of milk produced by a breastfeeding mother increases dramatically.
+Engorgement: Between the third and fifth day, the volume of milk produced by a breastfeeding mother increases dramatically.
 At this time you will begin to perceive the filling of your breasts as the welcomed sign of "engorgement."
 This is due to an increase in the volume of your breast milk, as well as body fluids within your breast tissue.
 Your breasts may become hot, firm and uncomfortable with the onset of engorgement and you may feel body aches.
-This condition lasts only 24-48 hours, providing the baby is nursing well.
-Although the amount of engorgement varies from woman to woman, frequent nursing (every 2-3 hours or more) from birth helps reduce the swelling and tenderness.
+This condition usually improves in 24-48 hours, providing the baby is nursing well.
+Although the amount of engorgement varies from woman to woman, frequent nursing (every 2-3 hours or more) helps reduce the swelling and tenderness.
 The more your baby nurses, the less engorgement you will experience.
 You can tell your baby is removing milk from your breast when you hear swallowing during feeding, and your breasts feel softer and less full after feeding.
+For more help, check out our article on Engorgement.

+What Goes In Comes Out: Urine increases incrementally from 1 to 2 wet diapers on day one, to 6 or more wet diapers by day six.
 Your baby's urine should be clear.
-Urine increases incrementally from 1 to 2 wet diapers on day one, to 6 or more wet diapers by day six.
-Although normal for the first two days, a reddish "brick dust" in the diaper after the second day may indicate that your baby is not getting enough milk.
-After day three, your baby's stool will change from dark meconium (viscous and sticky like tar usually dark green) to green/brown, then to mustard yellow.
+Although normal for the first two days, a reddish "brick dust" in the diaper after the third day may indicate that your baby is not getting enough milk.
+After day three, your baby's stool will change from dark meconium to green/brown, then to mustard yellow.
 Yellow breast milk stools are loose and contain seedy curds.
-Your baby will progress from 1 to 4 stools a day for the first five days, moving to 3 or more stools every 24 hours from day six on.
+Your baby will progress from 1 to 4 stools a day for the first five days, moving to 3 or more yellow stools every 24 hours from day six on.
+This is a minimum, many breastfed babies stool with every feeding.
+It doesn't mean they have diarrhea.

-Most babies lose 5 to 10% of their birth weight during the first days of life.
+Weight Gain: Most babies lose 5 to 8% of their birth weight during the first days of life.
 This is normal and is due to the elimination of birth fluids and meconium.
-As your milk volume increases, your baby should start to gain 3/4 to 1 ounce every day and regain his/her birth weight by the end of the first two weeks.
-This weight gain pattern of 4 to 7 ounces per week should continue over the next 2 to 3 months.
+By day 4, as your milk volume increases, your baby will stop losing weight and start to gain about 1 ounce every day, regaining his/her birth weight 8-14 days.
+This weight gain pattern of 6 to 7 ounces per week should continue over the next 3 months.
+The American Academy of Pediatrics suggest that all breastfed newborns be seen by their health care provider 2-3 days after discharge from the hospital to make sure the weight gain is appropriate.

+How Does It Feel?
 Mild nipple tenderness at the beginning of each feed for a few days is normal.
-Severe pain or scabbed, bleeding nipples indicate your baby is not latched on correctly and may not be able to properly compress the areola (the dark area surrounding your nipple) to obtain milk.
-When properly latched on to your breast and compressing the areola, your baby should be taking enough milk. (see also Our Article on Deep Latch Technique
+Severe pain or scabbed, bleeding nipples if not.
+This damage indicates your baby is not latched correctly and may not be effectively compressing the areola (the dark area surrounding your nipple) to obtain milk.
+When properly latched, baby will suckle more milk and should not hurt your nipples.
+If your nipples are sore and not making improvement by the 5th day of life, you should make an appointment to see a Lactation Consultant.
+Check out Our Article on Deep Latch Technique

-Human babies are designed to feed frequently.
-Breast milk is easily digested and can pass through your baby's tiny stomach within 48 to 90 minutes.
+Our Norm: Human babies are designed to feed frequently - it's our biologic norm.
+Breast milk is easily digested and passes through your baby's tiny stomach within 48 to 90 minutes.
 Watch for indicators of hunger: hand-to-mouth movements, wiggling, stretching, tongue movements, noises and light sleep.
 Crying is a very late feeding cue, so don't wait for your baby to cry to let you know they are hungry.
 Feed frequently, as often as your baby desires.
 This assures adequate feeding and helps build up your supply.
-If you are still concerned, see your baby's doctor or bring your baby to The Pump Station.
-We can set up a lactation consultation and weight check your baby before and after feeding.
-Our Team of Lactation Professionals are board certified and can help and support you.
-We're prepared to answer questions about latching technique, nursing positions and any other questions. (see Store locations & hours)Breastfeeding Record Breastfeeding Log example:
+If you are concerned, see your baby's doctor or make an appointment to see one of our Lactation Consultants.
+Our Team of Lactation Professionals are board certified, most are RN's and they and can help and support you.
+We're prepared to answer questions about latching technique, nursing positions and anything else regarding breastfeeding and baby care. (see Store locations & hours)Breastfeeding Record Breastfeeding Log example:

 |Date||Time||Left Breast||Right Breast||Wet Diapers||Stools||Comments|